What is Treasure Island?

 We start checking children in at 8:35am, 10:35am and 4:35pm.
 If you are a first-time guest, please come to the front desk area of Treasure Island.
 Our Host Team will get some information from you, check your child in, and give you a quick tour of the Treasure Island environment.

 We encourage you to come a little early so we can show you around and get you registered.
-Or, you can fill out this form to let us know you are coming for a visit.
+You can fill out this form to let us know you are coming for a visit.
 We look forward to having your child join us.

 Contact During the Service